Veterans' Educational Assistance Program (VEAP)

-VEAP may also be used for remedial, deficiency, and refresher courses.
-Your monthly contributions will determine the length of your entitlements (1–36 months), and you have 10 years from your release from active duty to use VEAP benefits.
-If VEAP benefits go unused after that 10-year period, you can request a refund for the amount left in your fund.
+How much you put in every month will determine how many months of benefits you get (1–36 months).
+You have 10 years from your release from active duty to use VEAP benefits.
+If VEAP benefits go unused after that 10-year period, you can ask for a refund for the amount left in your fund.

-Active Duty If you are currently on active duty and wish to receive VEAP, you must have at least three months of contributions available.
+Active Duty: If you’re currently on active duty and want to use VEAP, you must have at least 3 months of contributions in the fund.

 Withdrawals: You can withdraw the money in your VEAP account if you don’t meet basic qualifying requirements or if you formally ask for a refund.